-The review conducted by PCI and their report provided to the Compensation Committee led the Compensation Committee to recommend to the Board to make certain adjustments to the annual basic salary of certain executive officers of the Corporation for the ensuing fiscal year ending on November 30, 2022 and to substantially increase the long-term incentive compensation paid to the executive officers.
-The report concluded that the number of stock options granted to executive officers of the Corporation was substantially below the number of stock options granted to executive officers of companies forming part of the Reference Market and, as a result, part of the long-term incentive compensation paid to the executive officer of the Corporation was below the long-term incentive compensation paid by companies forming part of the Reference Market.
-For the fiscal year ended November 30, 2021, the Corporation's Option Plan burn rate was 1.26% whereas the average burn rate of the companies forming part of the Reference Market was 5.2% for 2020 with the median being 3.7%.
+The review conducted by PCI and their report provided to the Compensation Committee led the Compensation Committee to recommend to the Board to make certain adjustments to the annual base salary of certain executive officers of the Corporation for the ensuing fiscal year ending on November 30, 2022 and to substantially increase the long-term incentive compensation paid to the executive officers.
+The report concluded that the number and value of stock options granted to executive officers of the Corporation was still substantially below the number and value of stock options granted to executive officers of companies forming part of the Reference Market.
+For the fiscal year ended November 30, 2022, the Corporation's Option Plan burn rate was 2.71% whereas the median (P50) burn rate of the Canadian companies forming part of the Reference Market was 3.42%